bhauman/figwheel-main/docs/tutorial.md

 ![target classpath warning](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/fm-cruel-world-compile-warning.png)

 This is expected.
-When we started the `figwheel.main` REPL without any arguments, the compiled ClojureScript files are output into a temporary directory.
+When we started the `figwheel.main` REPL without any arguments, the compiled ClojureScript files are output to the `target` directory.
 This directory is automatically added to the classpath so that the compiled assets can be found and served by the built-in webserver.